CCHMC-SALT/attendance_tracker_dashboard/README.md

   a.
 You may also access the tracker from the same steps as above

-The data is stored in a Google sheets document under the account "community.table.food.service@gmail.com" with the password provided via email
+The data is stored in a Google sheets document under the account "community.table.food.service at gmail.com" with the password provided via email